Terabit-Ethernet/NetChannel/README.md

    cd ~/NetChannel/module/
    ```

 2. Currently, IP addresses are hard-corded in the module.
-Modify `nd_plumbing.c` to change the local IP, remote IP address and the number of remote hosts (line 281):
+Modify `nd_plumbing.c` (line 281) to change the local IP, remote IP address and the number of remote hosts:
     ```
     params->local_ip = "192.168.10.116";